BXNovaX/Investing-SmartContract/README.md

 # Investing-SmartContract
-A smartcontract that deposits money and gives intrest each monthes
+A smartcontract that deposits money and gives intrest each monthes to the investors using liquidity pool BUSD.
+Good Luck.